datastax/release-notes/DSE_6.8_Release_Notes.md

 # Release notes for DSE 6.8.7
 23 November 2020

-:warning: **NOTE**: Due to a serious bug which affects DSE `6.8.7` and DSE `6.8.8`, we recommend against upgrading to these versions at this time.
+:warning: **NOTE**: Due to a serious bug which affects DSE `6.8.7` and DSE `6.8.8`, these releases have been retracted.
+We recommend against upgrading to these versions at this time.
 If you have already upgraded to these versions, please _EITHER_ set `zerocopy_streaming_enabled=false` in the `cassandra.yaml` and perform a rolling restart AND/OR run `upgradesstables` on all nodes in your cluster before adding new nodes, running repair, or restoring from backups.
-This bug will be addressed in DSE `6.8.9`.
+This bug has been addressed in DSE `6.8.9`.
+All features and fixes for 6.8.8 and 6.8.7 are present in 6.8.9.

 ## Components versions for DSE 6.8.7